osohq/oso/new-docs/content/python/reference/lib.md

 ## Framework & ORM Integrations

-Oso also provides the following libraries to integrate with Python frameworks and ORMS.
+Oso also provides [libraries](frameworks) to integrate with Python frameworks and ORMS.